 Your journey may start and end at any of the stations along the line or you may have travelled to/from other parts of the country.
 A range of tickets are available (single, return, open return and advance purchase).
-Advance purchase tickets do not provide a seat reservation for trains (unlike on other routes).
+A special Settle Carlisle Day Ranger is available until 20 May 2017 allowing travel Leeds (or Bradford Forster Square to/from Carlisle) for only £15.
+It is only available to purchase from booking offices or from the conductor on the train.

 If you are boarding the train at a manned station, you should purchase your ticket before boarding the train.